Rajat-Arora/CPP_UDND/CppND-Route-Planning-Project/README.md

 * IO2D
   * Installation instructions for all operating systems can be found [here](https://github.com/cpp-io2d/P0267_RefImpl/blob/master/BUILDING.md)
   * This library must be built in a place where CMake `find_package` will be able to find it
+  * If you get an error related to svgp or boost during building Io2d you need to [change SVGP](https://github.com/cpp-io2d/P0267_RefImpl/pull/144/commits/958206b53d2cde8dba14bdcfa46022510ff71ae3) at `P0267_RefImpl/Samples/svg/external/svgpp` by cloning it into the mentioned directory.

 ## Compiling and Running